adamszwaba/gitsearch/README.md

-# The task

-It was simple!
-I really liked the amount of work someone put into the clean, clean design.
-Was fun to work with.

 ## The tests

 In `App.test.tsx` you will find the kind of tests I would normally do for an app like this.
 For some reason (and it's almost 9 PM here when I'm doing this, since I hadn't time before), Jest throws a